frederickaplan/fdh/files/PART3/fdh-3-4.md

 --

+Idea of discussion : Contrasting Chomsky's view based on Transformers results

 Transformers can transfrom French to English, Questions to Answers, Descrption to Code.
 How is this non conceptual knowledge coded

 ## Structures of non conceptual spaces